 Our commitment to you

 We understand how important it is to protect your personal information.
 This policy explains how your personal information will be treated, including when you access and interact with this website.
 A reference to ‘this website’ or ‘our website’ includes any websites operated by or on behalf of uno, including any microsites and mobile websites.
-This policy also includes our credit reporting policy, that is, it covers additional information on how we manage your personal information collected in connection with a credit application or a credit facility.
-We refer to this credit-related information below as credit information.
+This policy also includes our credit reporting policy, that is, it covers additional information on how we manage your credit-related information.
+These terms are explained below.

 Our commitment in respect of protecting your privacy is to abide by the Australian Privacy Principles for the protection of personal information, as set out in the Privacy Act 1988 (Cth), the Notifiable Data Breach scheme established under the Act and any other relevant law.
 In compliance with the Credit Reporting Code of Conduct that is issued under the Privacy Act, this document also contains a statement of ‘notifiable matters’.
 This is further explained below.

 We review this policy periodically and we will amend our policy as the need arises, such as to reflect emerging legislative and technological developments, industry practice and market expectations.
 We will let you know of any changes to this policy by informing you via our website.